jnpark3/Edge_Classification_With_GNNs/README.md

-# CERN GSoC Task Files
+# CERN GSoC Machine Learning & Statistics Task:

+### Contents of Repository

 Currently a work in progress